- Metal and polymer construction

 Spring-powered bolt action sniper rifle pros and cons

 But it also has its drawbacks, like everything else in life.
-First of all – it has a low firing rate due to the BBs needed to be loaded individually.
-Then theres also the noise generated by the piston slamming against the body of the airsoft rifle for the spring airsoft rifles, it makes a bit of noise as well as generates vibrations and a blowback effect.
+First, it has a low firing rate due to the BBs needing to be loaded individually.
+Then there’s also the noise generated by the piston slamming against the body of the airsoft rifle for the spring airsoft rifles.
+It makes a bit of noise and generates vibrations and a blowback effect.
 Which, in turn, affects the accuracy.

 Unlike the gas-powered bolt action sniper, the spring sniper rifles are much harder to cycle.
-You need to manually tension the spring by pulling back the bolt (hence bolt-action), this movement both tensions the spring and pulls your next BB into the chamber.
+You must manually tension the spring by pulling back the bolt (hence bolt-action).
+This movement both tensions the spring and pulls your next BB into the chamber.

 Gas-powered bolt action sniper rifle working principles

 For one thing – this type of airsoft rifle is more expensive.
-And not only the gun itself, but the magazine, too.
-As it is way more complicated than a magazine for a spring action sniper.
+And not only the gun itself but the magazine, too.
+It is way more complicated than a magazine for a spring action sniper.

 HPA system for airsoft snipe rifles basically means that you will have a small backpack on your back, from which you will have a tube that provides the CO2 gas to your gun.

 A CO2 cartridge is a small gas chamber cylinder that you insert in a designated spot in your gun.
-But this setup means less gas for your game as these cartridges are small and lasts for around 100-120 shots.
+But this setup means less gas for your game as these small cartridges last for around 100-120 shots.

-Gas-powered sniper rifles are also more prone to breaking or malfunction as they have more complicated insides and electronics.
+Gas-powered sniper rifles are also more prone to breaking or malfunctioning as they have more complicated insides and electronics.
 They can also work less efficiently in cold weather.

-The reason to go with a gas-powered airsoft sniper rifle is that the bolt is much easier to cycle, providing for a faster firing rate.
-They can achieve higher FPS with the right setup, can be very quiet and accurate.
+The reason to go with a gas-powered airsoft sniper rifle is that the bolt is much easier to cycle, providing a faster firing rate.
+They can achieve higher FPS with the right setup and can be very quiet and accurate.

 What to upgrade – consistency, durability, and power of your airsoft sniper rifle

-For example, there is this Youtuber Novritsch who offers his gameplay videos on youtube as well as gun setups on his own shop.
+For example, there is this Youtuber Novritsch who offers his gameplay videos on YouTube and gun setups on his own shop.
 If you want to become a good sniper, there is a lot to learn on his Youtube channel, so make sure you check that out.

 The consistency, aka the accuracy of your sniper rifle

-To reach better consistency, you will have to make sure you are using good quality BBs.
+To reach better consistency, you must make sure you are using good-quality BBs.
 If they are too heavy, too light, too small, or big in size – all that will affect the accuracy of your consistency and how close the next shot will be to the previous after reloading.

-Apart from the BBs, you’re using, you can also invest in a better barrel group.
+Apart from the BBs, you’re using.
+You can also invest in a better barrel group.
 A barrel group consists of a barrel, bucking, and chamber.
 These will increase the accuracy of your airsoft sniper rifle.
-Accuracy comes first as the FPS is already somewhat decent for most airsoft sniper rifles right out of the box.
-Sure, you want more FPS capabilities, but that can wait for a little.
+Accuracy comes first, as the FPS is already somewhat decent for most airsoft sniper rifles right out of the box.
+You want more FPS capabilities, but that can wait a while.